About Your Appointment

 How far in advance should I call to make an appointment?

-Established PCCA patients are encouraged to use our patient portal to request routine follow-up appointments.
+Established patients are encouraged to use our patient portal to request routine follow-up appointments.
 Specifics with regard to month, day, time and symptoms can be conveyed via the portal, as can the most convenient time for a return phone call, if necessary.

 Patients who do not have access to our patient portal, should call well in advance so that we can schedule your appointment on a day and time most convenient for you.